Tai-Hsien/Mesh_Labeler/README.md

 -   Holding the left mouse button down and dragging will rotate the camera/actor in the direction moved.

-6. There are two ways to fix labels, described as follows.
+6. There are two ways to annotate a mesh, described as follows.

--   1st Fix Way: Change label by selecting cells (triangles)
+-   1st way: Change label by selecting cells (triangles)

 The simplest way to select cells is to right-click a cell.
 The selected cells are highlighted by grey color.
 An advanced way to select cells is to press "s" to enter "Spline model", where you can add points by left click on the mesh.
 Once you decide to use the selected points (number of points should be larger than 2) to generate a spline, press "Enter".
 All cells within this spline will be highlighted.